In the Heart of the Sea

 In the Heart of the Sea: The Tragedy of the Whaleship Essex is a book by American writer Nathaniel Philbrick about the loss of the whaler Essex in the Pacific Ocean in 1820.
 The book was published by Viking Press on May 8, 2000, and won the 2000 National Book Award for Nonfiction.
-It was adapted into a film of the same name, which came out in late 2015.
+It was adapted into a film of the same name, which was released in December 2015.

 Summary

 The Essex, an American whaleship from Nantucket, Massachusetts, sank after a sperm whale attacked it in the Pacific Ocean in November 1820.
 Having lost their ship, the crew of the Essex attempted to sail to South America in whaleboats.
 After suffering from starvation and dehydration, most of the crew died before the survivors were rescued in February 1821.

 In retelling the story of the crew's ordeal, Philbrick uses an account written by Thomas Nickerson, who was a teenage cabin boy on board the Essex and wrote about the experience in his old age; Nickerson's account was found in 1960 but was not authenticated until 1980.
 In 1984, an abridged version of his account was finally published.
 The book also uses the better known account of Owen Chase, the ship's first mate, which was published soon after the ordeal.